-1. Two courses in general or English literature (or one course when the student has taken the optional literature course required in the General Studies Program); Psychology 1; Economics 1, and 5 or 10; Political Science 1, and 10 or 20; Sociology 1 or Anthropology 1; and Business 108a (except when the student can demonstrate adequate proficiency in typewriting).
+1. Two courses in general or English literature; Psychology 1; Economics 1, and 5 or 10; Political Science 1, and 10 or 20; Sociology 1 or Anthropology 1; and Business 108a (except when the student can demonstrate adequate proficiency in typewriting).

-2. One field (two advanced courses-i.e., courses numbered 100 or higher-normally constitute a field) in any two of the following six groups :
+2. One field (two advanced courses-i.e., courses numbered 100 or higher normally constitute a field) in any two of the following groups: